PavelKhripkov/proof_of_work/README.md

 ### Requirements
 To run in container:
 * Docker v.24.0.7 (or other supporting multi-stage build syntax)

-For local run:
+* Go v1.22

-* Go v1.21 (should work with older versions)
+For local run additionally need:
 * Redis v7.2.4 (should work from v6.2.0)

 ### Run server